saasbook/berkeley-reentry-student-program/README.md

     - Use the command `heroku config:set VARIABLE=value`
     - Add `ADMINS` & `STAFF` set to a comma-separated list of verified administrators and staff members for the app.
 For testing purposes, these variables       can both be set to the string `”none”`
     - Add `GOOGLE_CLIENT_SECRET` & `GOOGLE_CLIENT_ID` as provided by the instructions above.
+  - In order for the GitHub Actions build to pass, you must add a `CC_TEST_REPORTER_ID` as a repository secret on GitHub.
+To do this, first sign up for an account with codeclimate.com (quality, not velocity).
+Then, connect your repository and navigate to repo settings on the CodeClimate dashboard.
+Finally, copy the `test reporter ID` under the test coverage tab, and add it as a new repository secret under repository settings on GitHub.
 7. That’s all!
 The app should now run on your local environment and any Heroku apps created from the codebase.